Multi-local Collaborative AutoEncoder: Multi-local Collaborative AutoEncoder

 \subsection{The Inference}

-In this subsection, we use the gradient descent algorithm to obtain the update rules of the parameters of the crRBM model.
+In this subsection, we use the gradient descent algorithm to obtain the update rules of the parameters of the mcrRBM model.
 The detailed inference is shown as follows. \\ Suppose that

 Using the introduced variables $ C_{data}$ and $C_{recon}$, the objective function have another concise equivalent form:

 The following crucial problem is that how to solve this multi-objective optimization problem.
 For the average log-likelihood $\frac{\eta}{N}\sum\limits_{\textbf{v}_{i}}\mathbf{log}^{p(\textbf{v}_{i};\theta)}$, the CD method was presented to approximately follow the gradient of two divergences $\texttt{CD}_{n}=\texttt{KL}(p_{0}||p_{\infty})-\texttt{KL}(p_{n}||p_{\infty})$ to avoid enormous difficulties of the log-likelihood gradient computing.
 Normally, we run the Markov chain from the data distribution $p_{0}$ to $p_{1}$ (one step) in CD learning.
 So, the following key task is how to obtain the approximative gradient of $C_{data}+C_{recon}$. \\ Suppose that $J_{data}=h_{st}- u_{kl}$, $J_{recon}= h_{st}^{(r)}- u_{kl}^{(r)}$, then